enchant3dmango/awesome/serverless-data-lake/README.md

 5. Run `terraform show` to inspect the current state.

 ##### Extra Steps
-1. Upload data.csv to the data folder in the source bucket using AWS CLI or AWS Console.
+1. Upload the `data.csv` to `data` folder in the source bucket using AWS CLI or AWS Console.
+2. Check your Glue ETL jobs after uploading the `data.csv`.
-2. Ah, there you go!
+3. Ah, there you go!

 ### References
 - [AWS Documentation](https://docs.aws.amazon.com/)